Zurück zum Blog

 Generally speaking, Ansible connects to the services, tools or programs that you want to be automated and pushes those programs to execute instructions that would have been otherwise done manually.

-Ansible does this by using so-called Ansible Modules, which then proceeds to execute over standard SSH (a type of standard for secure authentication, connection, and encrypted transfer of files).
+Ansible does this by using so-called Ansible Modules, which then execute over standard SSH (a standard for secure authentication, connection, and encrypted file transfer).
 When the automation process is complete, Ansible finally removes these modules if and when applicable.

 Granted, the phrase Ansible Module sounds complex, but keep in mind that all the work is done by Ansible itself and not by the user.
-In fact, the Ansible Module is created to be a model of the preferred state of a given system, which means that each module decides what should be done on any node at any time.
+In fact, the Ansible Module is designed to model the preferred state of a given system, which means that each module decides what should be done on any node at any time.

 In Ansible, there are control nodes and managed nodes.
 A control node refers to the computer that runs Ansible.
-A managed node is the device that is being controlled by Ansible or the control node.
-Ansible operates by connecting these nodes to a network, and then sending an Ansible module to that connected node.
+A managed node is the device controlled by Ansible, also known as the control node.
+Ansible operates by connecting these nodes to a network and then sending an Ansible module to that connected node.

-Besides the aforementioned SSH standard, modules and nodes can also operate using a different authentication mechanism as well.
+In addition to the aforementioned SSH standard, modules and nodes can also operate using a different authentication mechanism.

 Kubernetes